arul28/Whats-in-the-fridge/index.md

 ### Data Collection and Preprocessing

 For data collection, we used an image scraper to download 100 images of each of our ingredients.
 Since we had little time and we wanted to train a shorter model, we decided to make the model simpler by grouping some ingredients like apples and oranges into categories like fruit.
 Then we had to resize the input pictures to a supported size, 224x224 and we had to change all the file extensions to .jpg and change the names so they were easier to read.
 We wrote a python script that did this for us which is included in our repository.
 Next, we had to create a .csv file with the true labels if each category that we had, for example the fruits category had pictures of apples and oranges, so we would put a 1 under the labels apples and oranges and a 0 everywhere else.
-We had to make this .csv file by hand.
+Our csv file is a combination of single and double label classes to test that our model can output multiple labels at once.
 Finally, we performed data augmentation to increase our data from 100 to 250 images and to increase variability in images by using random rotations, zooming, etc.

 ![multi-label classification image](images/unknown.jpg)